Paygate/PayWeb_OpenCart/README.md

 # opencart-gateway

-## Payfast Gateway OpenCart Plugin v3.4.0 for OpenCart v4.1.0.3
+## Payfast Gateway OpenCart module v3.4.0 for OpenCart v4.1.0.3

 This is the Payfast Gateway plugin for OpenCart.
 Please feel free to contact the Payfast support team at support@payfast.help should you require any assistance.